• Canadian Travel

 How to pronounce Concord

 If you are going to visit Concord, you must learn to pronounce it correctly!
-Do not pronounce it like the famous aircraft, or the grape, or like concourse with a “d” on the end.
+Do not pronounce it like the famous aircraft, or the grape, or like concourse with a “d” at the end.
 It is pronounced with the first syllable stressed like “Conk-erd.”

-The history of Concord Massachusetts
+The History of Concord, Massachusetts

 Battle of Lexington and Concord

-The Battle of Concord was made famous by the phrase “the shot heard ’round the world.”
-The poem was written by Ralph Waldo Emerson who, strangely enough, lived in Concord, and penned the lines:
+The poem was written by Ralph Waldo Emerson, who, strangely enough, lived in Concord, and penned the lines:

 By the rude bridge that arched the flood